 What will be the most popular travel destination in China?

 Chinese people are starting to think about traveling again during the Chinese Golden Week.
-However, due to the Covid-19, not all of them will go to their dream destinations during the upcoming October national holiday.
+However, due to Covid-19, not all of them will go to their dream destinations during the upcoming October national holiday.

 According to hotel bookings during the holidays, of all the top destinations from the online travel agency Qunar.com: